 During FY 2018 the Hazelwood City Council voted to terminate the fire protection services contract with the Robertson Fire Protection District.
 In making this move, the City saved approximately \$3.2 million from budgeted expenditures for FY2018.
 The plan was for the City of Hazelwood to provide fire protection to the area which would have cost an additional \$1.8 million to implement in FY2019.
 The District sued the City and currently all plans are suspended.
-The City paid the District just over \$2 million for fire protection service in FY 2019, just over \$4.0 million for FY

-2020, \$4.2 million for FY 2021.
+The City paid the District just over \$2 million for fire protection service in FY 2019, just over \$4.0 million for FY 2020, \$4.2 million for FY 2021.
 A settlement was reached early in FY2022 in regards to the unpaid 2018 fees and the City paid the District \$2,446,000.
-The City currently expects to pay over \$4.5 million in FY 2022 while working toward a long term settlement.
+The City currently expects to pay over \$4.5 million in FY 2022 and FY 2023 while working toward a long term settlement.

-In FY2015, the City formed a pay plan committee, which was approved and implemented by the City Council in FY2016.
+In FY2022, the City reviewed its pay situation for the first time since 2015.
+A new pay plan was developed which was intended to help the City be more competitive in the municipal labor market.
+This new pay plan was approved and implemented by the City Council in June 2022 to begin in FY 2023.
 For FY2021, no Step increases or cost of living adjustment (COLA) was given.
 For FY2022, however, the City issued both a 2.00% COLA and a Step increase.
-Management is consistently looking for more efficient ways of operating and is aware that expenditure cuts may be necessary.
+Management is consistently looking for more efficient ways of operating while staying competitive in the labor market.